Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 Ⓒ 松本市

 The spring source is from the Ōhi Silver Mine (大樋銀山), opened by the famous warrior Takeda Shingen (武田信玄).
 The milk-colored water at the hot spring is sulfur-based.
-Although you might find it stinky, it is perfect for fatigue recovery and muscle pain.
+Although you might find it smelly, it is perfect for recovering from fatigue and alleviating muscle pain.

 You can also enjoy a plate of pasta or pizza at the facility’s restaurant.
 While many dishes served at the restaurant aren’t vegetarian, you check with the staff to see if meat and seafood can be excluded from the dish using the phrases in our Essential Japanese Travel Phrases for Vegetarians and Vegans article.